erickveil/vToolKit/README.md

 Main Project Build
 ----
+NOTE: The build process has changed.
+The install.sh script takes on more of the build steps and you no longer have to open QTCreator to build.

+The old build instructions are included at the end, in case the script fails.

+1. Run install.sh
+2. Copy the contents of vToolKit/bin/Release to your project's library directory for use.

+You may need to `rm -r /path/to/your/main/project/lib/vToolKit` before you do the copy, if you are replacing an old version.

+Legacy Build Instructions
+---

 First, run setversion.sh.
 This script will update the version headder for the library with a unique value for the current build.